salesforce/ctrl-sum/README.md

 ## Updates
 **June 18, 2021**

-We released another Web UI Demo ([here](https://share.streamlit.io/jxhe/ctrlsum-demo/ctrlsum_demo.py)) to navigate most of CTRLsum outputs generated in the paper experiments.
+We released another Web UI Demo ([here](https://share.streamlit.io/jxhe/ctrlsum-demo/ctrlsum_demo.py)) to navigate most of CTRLsum outputs generated in the experiments of the paper.

 **May 22, 2021**